All Episodes

 And of course, that's silly.

-But he's sitting there.
+But he's sitting there, kicka kakaka, kiki.

-And I I couldn't write, I couldn't write down anymore.
+And I couldn't write down anymore.

-I was losing track of because I'm looking up as he's saying all this, and they cut to Obama looking intently as though he understands every word of it.
+I was losing track of because I'm looking up as he's saying all this, and they cut to Obama looking intently as though he understands every word of it, which what would you expect from the ruling class?

 Ah, here it is.

-ABC News, the note has this, as does the hill.com.
+ABC News, the note has this, as does thehill.com.

-Democrat representative Steve Cohen of Tennessee on the House floor Tuesday night compared Republican claims about the health care reform law to lies perpetrated by the Nazis that led to the Holocaust.
+Democrat Representative Steve Cohen of Tennessee on the House floor Tuesday night compared Republican claims about the health care reform law to lies perpetrated by the Nazis that led to the Holocaust.

-On the floor of the House, Democrat Steve Cohen, Tennessee said they don't like the truth, so they summarily dismiss it.
+On the floor of the House, Democrat Steve Cohen, Tennessee, said they don't like the truth, so they summarily dismiss it.

 They say it's a government takeover of health care, a big lie, just like Goebbels.

-You say it enough, you repeat the lie, repeat the lie, repeat the lie until eventually people believe it, like blood libel.
+You say it enough, you repeat the lie, repeat the lie, repeat the lie, until eventually people believe it, like blood libel.

 It's the same kind of thing.

-The Germans said enough about the Jews, and people believed it.
+The Germans said enough about the Jews and people believed it.

-I'd like how's that toning down the rhetoric going?
+I'd like, how's that toning down the rhetoric going?

 How's this new civility working out?